 History of the Toronto Right to Life Association

 On the evening of March 15, 1971, fifteen men and women gathered in a home in suburban Don Mills, Ontario to organize the Right to Life Association of Toronto and Area.
-These courageous and far-sighted individuals were called together by Gwendolyn Landolt, a lawyer, as well as founder and first President of the Association.
 They formed the Toronto Right to Life Association that evening because of their deep concern about the unchallenged misrepresentations and inaccuracies surrounding the issue of abortion in the media and government.
 It was very evident to them that a voice for life and truth was necessary in the Toronto area, especially since the city of Toronto both then and now is the media centre of Canada and carries influence nationwide.
 As a result of the very first gathering, Toronto Right to Life has been providing pro-life education for over 45 years.